Akamai Technologies Inc CEO F - GuruFocus.com

-On May 23, 2023, F Leighton, CEO of Akamai Technologies Inc (AKAM, Financial), purchased 572 shares of the company's stock.
-This move is noteworthy as it indicates a strong vote of confidence in the company's future prospects and performance.
+On May 26, 2023, F Leighton, CEO of Akamai Technologies Inc (AKAM, Financial), purchased 852 shares of the company's stock.
+This move comes as part of a broader trend of insider buying at Akamai Technologies Inc, with 47 insider buys over the past year.
+In this article, we will take a closer look at F Leighton's recent purchase, the company's business, and the relationship between insider transactions and stock price.

 Who is F Leighton?

 F Leighton is the CEO of Akamai Technologies Inc, a leading provider of cloud services for delivering, optimizing, and securing online content and business applications.
-Leighton has been with the company since its inception and has played a significant role in shaping its growth and success.
-His insider buying activity is a strong signal for investors to consider when evaluating the company's stock.
+Leighton is a co-founder of the company and has been with Akamai since its inception in 1998.
+He has played a significant role in shaping the company's growth and success over the years.

 Akamai Technologies Inc's Business Description

 Akamai Technologies Inc is a global leader in Content Delivery Network (CDN) services, making the internet fast, reliable, and secure for its customers.
 The company's advanced web performance, mobile performance, cloud security, and media delivery solutions are revolutionizing how businesses optimize consumer, enterprise, and entertainment experiences for any device, anywhere.
-With a strong focus on innovation and customer satisfaction, Akamai Technologies Inc continues to be a dominant player in the CDN market.
+Akamai serves a diverse range of industries, including media and entertainment, e-commerce, financial services, and healthcare.

 Analysis of Insider Buy/Sell and Relationship with Stock Price

-Over the past year, F Leighton has purchased a total of 32,019 shares and sold 0 shares.
-This pattern of consistent buying without any selling activity demonstrates a strong belief in the company's potential for growth and success.
-Additionally, the insider transaction history for Akamai Technologies Inc shows that there have been 46 insider buys and 25 insider sells over the past year.
-This trend suggests that insiders are generally more bullish on the company's prospects than bearish.
+Over the past year, F Leighton has purchased a total of 32,871 shares and sold 0 shares.
+This indicates a strong vote of confidence in the company's future prospects.
+The broader insider transaction history for Akamai Technologies Inc shows that there have been 47 insider buys and 25 insider sells over the past year.
+This suggests that insiders are generally bullish on the company's stock.

-On the day of F Leighton's recent purchase, shares of Akamai Technologies Inc were trading at $87.62 apiece, giving the stock a market cap of $13,338.992 million.
-The price-earnings ratio is 30.64, which is higher than the industry median of 26.98 but lower than the company's historical median price-earnings ratio.
-This indicates that the stock may be slightly overvalued compared to its peers but undervalued based on its historical performance.
+On the day of F Leighton's recent purchase, shares of Akamai Technologies Inc were trading at $88.2 apiece, giving the stock a market cap of $13,784.946 million.
+The price-earnings ratio is 31.67, which is higher than the industry median of 26.81 but lower than the company's historical median price-earnings ratio.
+This indicates that the stock may be slightly overvalued compared to its peers but undervalued based on its historical trading multiples.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.